DutchVandaline/GPT_from_Scratch/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 <!-- 이미지 삽입 ![Pequod](https://github.com/user-attachments/assets/8bf45ee3-1001-459a-8db2-f32632e20dfc)-->
-Artificial Intelligence is in development.
+GPT from Scratch is in development.
 It is updating due to the progess.
-Please chech the github tech blog I've uploaded on the bottom.
+Please chech the github tech blog I've uploaded on the bottom. <br>
+Full data is about 40,000.
+It's too much so I just added about 30 datum for example <br>
+I was able to make GPT much more faster if my PyTorch was not 2.0.0.
+PyTorch 2.0.0 sucks.
+It explodes with `nan`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>